Christmas In Krakow

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 5Bid farewell to your hosts as you transfer back to the airport for your return flight after a very special Christmas break.
+Day 5Bid farewell to your hosts as you transfer back to the airport for your return flight after a joyful break.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately 40 minutes.